As the trustee, you’re responsible for reporting and paying tax on behalf of the trust.

 - the pension holder has died

-You must tell the beneficiary within 30 days the amount:
+You must tell the beneficiary within 30 days.

 You may have to report other things to HMRC.
 You need to: